keokee/blog/_posts/2013-06-07-getting-started-wordpress-posts-pages.md

 <a href="/images/SaveDraftButton.png"><img class="aligncenter" alt="Save Draft Button" src="/images/SaveDraftButton.png" /></a>

-Or click the blue button, which in the case of a new item says "Publish" instead.
+<p class="center">Or click the blue button, which in the case of a new item says "Publish" instead.</p>

 <a href="/images/PublishButton.png"><img class="aligncenter" alt="Publish Button" src="/images/PublishButton.png" /></a>